redhat-developer-docs/Compass/Compass.md

 It includes microservices running in Linux containers, Kubernetes, OpenShift, Ansible and many other technologies.

-There is associated code -- Brewery (https://github.com/redhat-developer-demos/brewery) -- to demonstrate the architecture.
+There is an associated Reference Implementation (RI) -- Helloworld MSA -- to demonstrate the architecture.

-The first version of the project will be written in Java.
+The first version of this RI will be written in Java.
 After that, subsequent versions will feature other languages: Node.js, Python, .NET (C#, F# and VB), Go, and another others that are relevant.

 ## Audience
 The target audience for this guide is software architects, developers, and C-level executives (CIO, CTO, etc).
 For architects, this site is a guide to understanding and designing Cloud Native systems.
 For developers, this site contains both explanations and working code.
 You won't be left with theories and edicts; you'll be given source code in your language.
 Finally, for the CIO and CTO audience, this site will give you an overview of some of the benefits and drawbacks of Cloud Native computing, thing necessary in order to decide if your organization should venture down this path.